ValoCookie/osu-Requests/README.md

 Requests from those users are ignored until they are removed from the list.

 This gives the streamer an app-side request filter without needing to block someone from Twitch chat entirely.

 ---

+## Request handling

+By default, accepted viewer requests can go directly into the active queue.

+Enable **Review requests before adding them to the active queue** when you want incoming maps to wait in Pending first, where you can accept, reject or reorder them.

+There are no genre-style request presets to configure — request restrictions live in the normal map filters so the viewer workflow stays straightforward.

+---